Krylov-aware stochastic trace estimation: Introduction

 \section{Introduction}

 We consider the task of estimating $\tr(f(\vec{A})) = \sum_{i=1}^{d} f(\lambda_i)$ under the assumption that $\vec{A}$ is accessed by matrix-vector products (matvecs).
-Here $f:\mathbb{R}\to\mathbb{R}$ is a scalar function and $\vec{A}\in \mathbb{R}^{d\times d}$ is a symmetric matrix with eigenvalues $\{\lambda_i\}$.
-Many past algorithms for this problem can be broken into two components: (i) computing the trace of an arbitrary symmetric matrix $\vec{B}\in\mathbb{R}^{d\times d}$ accessing $\vec{B}$ only by matvecs; and (ii) approximating matvecs with $\vec{B} = f(\vec{A})$, typically by means of a Krylov subspace method.
-Each of these individual tasks has been studied extensively, and several analyses have aimed to balance the costs of the two components \cite{persson2021improved,han2017approximating,ubaru2017applications,chen2022randomized}.
+Here $f:\mathbb{R}\to\mathbb{R}$ is a scalar function, $\vec{A}\in \mathbb{R}^{d\times d}$ is a symmetric matrix with eigenvalues $\{\lambda_i\}$, and $f(\vec{A})$ is the corresponding matrix function.
+Many algorithms for this problem can be broken into two components: (i) computing the trace of an arbitrary symmetric matrix $\vec{B}\in\mathbb{R}^{d\times d}$ accessing $\vec{B}$ only by matvecs; and (ii) approximating matvecs with $\vec{B} = f(\vec{A})$ by means of a Krylov subspace method.
+Each of these individual tasks has been studied extensively, and several analyses have aimed to balance the costs of the two components \cite{persson2022improved,han2017approximating,ubaru2017applications,chen2022randomized}.